cintiakimura/cintiakimura-gtock/module-03-preflop-fundamentals.md

 3. At 30bb, adjust RFI how?
    **Answer: Wider, more shoves IP**

 Great progress!
 Next: Flop Play in SRP.
+Save as `03-preflop-fundamentals.md`.